kirlf/cubesats/fec.md

 * LDPC codes are appropriate solution for the higher code rates (e.g. 3/4, 5/6, 7/8).

 Additionally, LDPC does not require interleaving and puncturing procedures.

-Moreover, LDPC codes concatenated with BCH codes \[12\] are the part of the DVB-S2/S2X standard.

 ## References